 PIM supports the following types of item attributes for storing different types of product information:

 - Text: This attribute type supports a sequence of characters.
 There are no restrictions on what can be stored in this attribute type.
 You may store text, numbers, special characters, or any combination.
+Text attribute has three subtypes which need to be defined.
+These are-

 - Number Only: This attribute type accepts, stores, and retrieves only numbers.
 Use this attribute type when the value is always a number.